developer0hye/PyTorch-Darknet53/README.md

 # Darknet53

-This is PyTorch implementation of Darknet53 network discussed in [ [1] ](https://pjreddie.com/media/files/papers/YOLOv3.pdf) used for feature extractor of YOLOv3.
+This is implementation of Darknet53 network discussed in [ [1] ](https://pjreddie.com/media/files/papers/YOLOv3.pdf) used for feature extractor of YOLOv3.

 # Network Structure